hashicorp/vault/website/source/docs/configuration/index.html.md

   Vault is listening for API requests.

 - `seal` <tt>([Seal][seal]: nil)</tt> – Configures the seal type to use for
-  [seal wrapping][sealwrapping] as an additional layer of data protection.
+  [seal wrapping][sealwrap] as an additional layer of data protection.

 - `cache_size` `(string: "32000")` – Specifies the size of the read cache used
   by the physical storage subsystem.
 The value is in number of entries, so the